kevklam/api-guidelines/graph/patterns/long-running-operations.md

 </p>
 <!-- markdownlint-enable MD033 -->

-The RELO pattern is the preferred pattern for long running operations and should be used wherever possible.
-The pattern avoids complexity, and consistent resource presentation makes things simpler for our users and tooling chain.
+When in doubt, the RELO pattern is the preferred pattern for long running operations.
+There is quite a bit of inconsistency in how stepwise operations have been implemented, and tooling/SDK support is suboptimal.
+RELO also provides a lot more flexibility and power in terms of being able to represent progress in a more meaningful way than a simple percentage.

 In general, Microsoft Graph API guidelines for long running operations follow [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#13-long-running-operations).